The big, unacknowledged health hazard for your organisation’s staff – and what to do about it

 What you do at Comcare?

 In my role at Comcare I help translate strategic objectives into evidence based activities to prevent harm to workers.
 We examine research, industry data and injury trends, and use this to develop strategies to support workplaces to reduce modifiable risk factors and enhance workplace health and safety.
+If someone in your office constantly suffers from body or joint pain, you may provide them with a pain relief roll on.

 Many people working in the not-for-profit sector spend the majority of their working life sitting at a desk.
 What are the risks associated with this type of sedentary work?